fuse-box/fuse-box/docs/development/configuration.md

 })
 ```

+Optionally, modulesFolder can be an array of paths.
+In that case the module will be searched for in priority order, this is, from the first array item to last.

 You local `npm` will have the highest priority.
 In essence, you can override fusebox's [path](https://github.com/fuse-box/fuse-box/blob/master/modules/path/index.js) of [fs](https://github.com/fuse-box/fuse-box/blob/master/modules/fs/index.js) module if you like.
 Customize you packages in your own manner!